hvieira512/subvisual-challenge/README.md

 In terms of features, I've added a few things:

 1. **Added a Preview List**: while the user is searching, a list will appear with the possible matches.
 Since I was already trying to compare the best matches, I saw this as an opportunity to show the user what Pokémon he might be trying to find.
 2. **Created a Reset Button**: in case the user wants to go back to the start.

-I did not complete automated tests since I did not had the time for it

 # Installation